chef/chef-web-docs/chef_master/source/ctl_delivery.rst

 .. note:: You must have previously setup GitHub integration in order for this command to work.

+..note :: As of Chef DK 1.2, project git remotes will update automatically, based on the values in the ``cli.toml`` file or command-line options.

 **Link a GitHub enterprise user name**

 ..
 To link a GitHub.com user name: